SPARC-FAIR-Codeathon/KnowMore/README.md

 </p>
 <br/>

 The output of KnowMore consists of multiple interactive visualization items displayed to the user such that they can progressively gain knowledge on the potential similarities, differences, and relations across the datasets.
+This output is intended to provide foundational information to the user such that they can rapidly make make new discoveries from SPARC datasets, generate new hypothesis, or simply decide on their next step (analyze datasets further, remove/add datasets, etc.).
 A list of the visulalization items is provided in the table below.

 <table>
 <thead>